jeobrien/worker-killswitch/README.md

     <img height="150" alt="Worker Killswitch" src="https://github.com/jeobrien/worker-killswitch/raw/master/big-red-button.png" />
 </a>

-A simple way to instantly kill background processes that are not critical to the core functionality of your app.
-The number one priority is keeping the app up and running, whether it is already overloaded and potentially heading towards an outage or in the midst of one and needing to recover.
-The worker killswitch offers a way to instantly disable background workers in times of high load to prevent a user-visible outage of frontend components.
+A simple way to instantly stop background processes that are not critical to the core functionality of your app when systems are overloaded and your app is at risk of a user-visible outage.
+By pausing asynchronous jobs, you can temporarily relieve operational pressure without any impact to front end components of the app.

 ## Installation